-Pair your grilled cheese sandwich with Merridale’s Traditional Cider.
+Pair your sandwich with Merridale’s Traditional Cider.
 The refreshing English pub-style cider is crafted from a blend of English cider apples to create the perfect balance between sharps, bitters and fruitiness.
-This crisp cider is a delicious pairing to a warm, gooey grilled cheese!
+This crisp cider is a delicious pairing to a warm, homespun comfort food!

 3. Chocolate and Pinot Noire